SoftSimu/CellSim3D/documentation.md

 from positive to negative.
 After the volume of these cells passes a certain threshold, the cells are removed from the system.

-+ "apoptosis": (0,1) Apoptosis True/False
++ "apoptosis"::Boolean
++ "popToStartApo":

-+ "popToStartApo": Number of cells we should have in the system to start apoptosis
+  Number of cells we should have in the system to start apoptosis
++ "Apo_ratio"

-+ "Apo_ratio": Probability of apoptosis for each cell
+  Probability of apoptosis for each cell
++ "squeeze_rate"

-+ "squeeze_rate": rate of shrinkage of a cell in apoptosis (replaces growth rate)
+  rate of shrinkage of a cell in apoptosis (replaces growth rate)
++ "apoptosis_Vol"

-+ "apoptosis_Vol": Cells are removed from the system after reaching this threshold volume
+  Cells are removed from the system after reaching this threshold volume

 ## Colloidal Dynamics

-+ "colloidal_dynamics": 1,
++ "colloidal_dynamics":: Boolean
 + "dispersity": 0,
 + "dispersity_max": 1,
 + "dispersity_min": 0.7,
-+ "rand_vel": 0,
++ "rand_vel":: Boolean
-+ "Two_Components": 1,
++ "Two_Components": have two different types of colloid in system
 + "SizeFactor": 0.9,
 + "Friction": 0.1,
 + "Fraction": 0.3,